SFDO-Community-Sprints/summit-events-app-documentation/docs/Recipes/associate-campaigns.md

 parent: Recipes
 ---

-# Associating Campaigns to Summit Events
+# Associate Campaigns to Summit Events
 This recipe is intended to all Event Manager align their Campaigns Members with Summit Event Records and/or Summit Event Instance Records.
 Please read though the documentation to ensure it meets your needs and you make the appropriate updates to align with your business processes.

 ## Prerequisites